DHTMLX/gantt-docs/data/api/gantt_onrowdragstart_event.md

 onRowDragStart
 =============
-@short:fires before the user drags a row of the grid
+@short:fires before the user drags a row of the grid to vertically reorder it

 @params: